 I have had roadside towing through AAA, Verizon (where I have cell service), and Nationwide (where I now have auto and home insurance).
 Yes, the extras with AAA are nice, but you can do your own trip kit online these days.
 Verizon was nice as it followed the families cell phones, not the individual or a vehicle.
 So if youíre riding with someone needing a tow, they could also use it.

 AAA All the Way

 In addition to being everywhere (and I have needed them in places which donít even have names!), they are the best advertisement for towing and repairs.
 Consequently, if a local businessman gets their approval, he does not want to lose it by trying something shady.

-I donít know why you wouldnít want to use all their other benefits like travel information, maps, Triptiks, coupons for area businesses, emailed extras, and even personalized travel service for $25, which enables me to drive alone on long explorative trips throughout the US.
+I donít know why you wouldnít want to use all their other benefits like travel information, maps, Triptiks, coupons for area businesses, emailed extras, and even personalized travel service, which enables me to drive alone on long explorative trips throughout the US.
 Iíve used all of the above services with complete satisfaction.

 Take the Next Step